erikaris/til/04_nlp.md

 2. (if necessary): remove URLs and tweet handles.
 3. tokenize (split into individual words)
 4. lower casing all capitals
+5. stemming
+    1. the process of converting a word to its **most general form**, or **stem**.
+    2. in some cases, the stemming process produces words that are not correct spellings of the root word.
+    3. Example: (1) `danc` is the stem for dancer, dancing, danced ; (2) `tun` is the stem for tune, tuned, tuning ; (3) `happi` is the stem for happy, happiness, and happier; (4) `learn` is the stem for learn, learning, learned, learnt.
-5. stemming --> convert every word to its stem  --> e.g: dancer, dancing, danced, becomes 'danc' ;  tune, tuned, tuning, becomes 'tun'. --> You can use porter stemmer to take care of this.
+    4. You can use porter stemmer to take care of this.
+    5. NLTK use `porterstemmer` algorithm for its stemming function.

 ## Tools & Libraries: